felixhagspiel/webrtc-tutorial/server-tutorial.md

 Now exit the editor (you can exit it by pressing `CTRL+X` on Windows, but it should show you the shortcut to exit at the bottom of your terminal), it will ask you then to save the file, press `y` and then hit `enter`.

-Now lets install the websocket-dependencies:
+Now lets install the server-dependencies:

 `npm install websocket`

+`npm install uuid`

+The uuid-module is a random number generator and will be used to create your room's ID.

 Now let's try to start the server: